Syllabus --Fall 2022

 Homework will (typically) be due Friday at 5pm.
 Late work will be accepted until Sunday at 11:59pm but with 10% docked from the grade.
 After that, late submissions will not be accepted.

 Your grade will be based on your performance on the programming assignments and written assignments.
 Each assignment will be given an equal weight to the final grade, except for the final project will count for twice as much as a typical assignment.
-There will likely be around 12 total assignments but this is subject to change based on the pace of the course.
+This works out to each assignment being worth 11% of your total grade, with the two portions of the final project being worth 11% each.

 The grades will computed on an absolute basis: there will be no overall curving.
 The instructor may choose to curve an individual assignment, but please do not bank on such a chance.